spacebun/scrnaseq-pooledcelllines/README.md

 This repository contains the scripts and results of sorting and analysing scRNA-seq of gastric cancer cell lines in monoculture and in a pooled co-culture.

 ### Scripts
+The original data of each sample was given in a `.FASTQ` format, and was first converted to expression matrices with the scripts in https://github.com/spacebun/scrnaseq-pooledcelllines/tree/master/scripts/cellranger.

-The sub-folders in https://github.com/spacebun/scrnaseq-pooledcelllines/tree/master/scripts represents the phases of the pipeline.
+The remaining sub-folders in https://github.com/spacebun/scrnaseq-pooledcelllines/tree/master/scripts represents the phases of the pipeline.
+In these phases, the scripts are written in [R](http://lib.stat.cmu.edu/R/CRAN/) **(version 3.6.1)** and were run on [RStudio](https://rstudio.com/products/rstudio/) **(version 1.2.5033)**.

 | s/n | Phase | Purpose |
 | -----| ----- | -------|